“Hello? Hello, is anyone there?” It’s this lonely cry of desperation that greets you when you first begin escapeVektor.

 This is the moment that you first meet Vektor, who you soon discover has found himself trapped inside the CPU of your Nintendo 3DS.
 With no recollection of his past, it naturally falls to you, the player, to aid him in his escape and help regain his lost memories along the way.

-With its first chapter having originally released through WiiWare back in 2011, Nnooo have crafted the complete experience for Nintendo’s latest handheld, and an especially notable release it is indeed.
+With its first chapter having originally released through WiiWare back in 2011, Nnooo has crafted the complete experience for Nintendo’s latest handheld, and an especially notable release it is indeed.

 For me, escapeVektor feels like a wistful homage to gaming days gone by.
-Its retro aesthetic belying a gaming experience that masterfully goes out of its way to outsmart you at every turn.
+The game’s retro aesthetic belying a gaming experience that masterfully goes out of its way to outsmart you at every turn.